When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Related Work

 Subsequent work focuses on improving attack efficiency and reducing poisoning budgets.
 BadRL observes that only a subset of training states strongly influences policy updates, and proposes selecting the top-ranked critical states for sparse poisoning, achieving high attack success with significantly fewer poisoned samples~\cite{badrl}.
 SleeperNets formulates poisoning as an outer-loop attack, where the adversary observes completed training trajectories and then selects critical states and rewards to poison before policy updates, enabling data-efficient backdoor attacks across RL algorithms~\cite{sleepernets}.

-Despite these advances, existing methods are developed and evaluated only in simulated environments.
-In these settings, policy actions are executed directly without safety-constrained control.
-Most experiments rely on Atari-style benchmarks~\cite{atari}.
-The impact of real-world robot control stacks on backdoor effectiveness remains largely unexplored.
+Despite these advances, existing methods are primarily developed and evaluated in simulated environments.
+Most experiments rely on Atari-style benchmarks~\cite{atari} or simplified control settings where observations are fully controllable by the attacker.
+They largely overlook real-world RL systems that rely on multimodal observations, where attackers can manipulate only part of the observation space while auxiliary sensor states remain uncontrollable.